cuthanhcam/cuthanhcam/README.md

 <div align="center">

-# 👋 Hi there!
-I'm Cu Thanh Cam
+# 👋 Hi, I'm Cu Thanh Cam

 **A passionate .NET developer with a love for clean code and problem-solving.**
 *"Make it run, make it right, make it fast."*